pwillard/CBASIC/manual.md

 [WARNING]
 These values are *OR'd* together and stored in location *$FF92 IRQ* or *$FF92 FIRQ*

-If you wanted to enable the *Keyboard* and *Timer* interrupts you would use a value of 34 (2 for the `KBD` + 32 for the `Timer`).
+If you wanted to enable the *Keyboard* and *Timer* interrupts you would use a value of 34 (2 for the `KBD` + 32 for the `TIMER`).
 If you are working with more than one interrupt, you should keep a variable with the value of all interrupt conditions and use bit operators like *AND (&)* and *OR (!)* to set and reset the bits to be enabled.

 _Example:_